Katy Trail Frequently Asked Questions

 Can I cross the Missouri River Bridge to visit Jefferson City, Hermann, or Washington?

-If you are staying at a B&B in Washington, they might give you a ride from the Dutzow
+If you are staying at a B&B in any of these cities, your host might give you a ride from the trailhead if you're not up for biking it.

-I'd strongly encourage side trips across the Hermann and Jefferson City bridges; you'll be rewarded with magnificent views of the Missouri River.
+We strongly encourage side trips across these bridges; you'll be rewarded with magnificent views of the Missouri River

 See the Hermann page